 and had to walk 3,000 miles to get there.

-- 1938: First pair of giraffes come to the Zoo -Lofty and
+1938: first pair of giraffes the Zoo ("Lofty" and "Patches") arrived at the Zoo.

-- Subspecies at the Zoo and Wild Animal Park: Masai (G. c.
+Currently, three subspecies are housed at the San Diego Zoo and San Diego Zoo Safari Park: Masai (G. c.

 tippelskirchi), Reticulated (G.c.reticulata), and